matthewpalmer/matthewpalmer.github.io/_posts/2023-09-21-apple-september-event-leaker-rankings.md

 <div class="apple-event-power-rankings">

-iPhone events leak like a sieve.
-Since we already know what’s going to happen, my new favourite thing is playing *Whose Byline Is It Anyway?* with the rumour mill.
+Since we already know what’s going to happen in the iPhone event each year, my new favourite thing is playing *Whose Byline Is It Anyway?* with the rumour mill.

 Let’s do a journalist power ranking for the September 2023 Apple Event.